SviatoslavIliash/ForkProtonMailGenerator/README.md

 ### USAGE

-It is used to generate a protonmail mail for you which you can fully access
+It is used to generate a proton mail for you which you can fully access

-Firefox as standard browser is recommended but not must have (for chrome or other browsers just use the chromegen.py)
+Firefox as standard browser is recommended but not must have. chromegen.py fixed for chrome and others.
+For chrome or other browsers just use the chromegen.py

 ## HOW TO USE